Date of Graduation

 Keywords: Marfan syndrome, valve-sparing, heart valve prosthesis

 Smith, Gabriel R., "Aortic Root Replacement: A Comparison of Valve-Sparing Procedures With Mechanical Valve Replacement in Patients With Marfan Syndrome" (2011).
 School of Physician Assistant Studies.
-Paper 244.
+244.